Little Fire Ant

 - Delivers a painful sting when disturbed.
 Welts can last for weeks

 - Infests agricultural fields and farms, where they damage crops and sting workers

 - Promotes plant pests such as aphids, white flies and scale insects, which secrete plant sap that the ants eat.
 In turn, the ants protect these insects from natural predators and parasites.

 - Can also infest houses, beds, furniture and food

 - In the Galapagos, eats tortoise hatchlings and attacks the eyes of adult tortoises

-- Kauai: One infestation known in the Kalihiwai area, under active control by KISC and HDOA.
+- Kauai: One infestation known in the Kalihiwai area, under active control by KISC, HDOA, and HAL.

 - Oahu and Maui: LFA were detected on both Oahu and Maui in December 2013.
-The HDOA and its partners are working to find and control all infestations.
+The HDOA, HAL, and many partners are working to find and control all infestations.
 Members of the public, especially those who have recently purchased nursery plants or materials, are urged to report unusual ants to 643-PEST.
 Visit the HDOA site for more information.